ADA and Accessibility Modifications in Home Construction

 Tax credit eligibility: The IRS Section 44 Disabled Access Credit applies to eligible small businesses, not to private residences.
 The IRS Section 190 deduction covers barrier removal in commercial contexts.
 Residential modifications may qualify under state-level programs — eligibility criteria differ by state.

-The scope of the accessibility modification sector, the qualification standards for practitioners, and the regulatory bodies governing permitting are covered in further detail through the home improvement directory purpose and scope and across the broader how to use this home improvement resource reference framework.
+The scope of the accessibility modification sector, the qualification standards for practitioners, and the regulatory bodies governing permitting are covered in further detail through the home improvement provider network purpose and scope and across the broader how to use this home improvement resource reference framework.

 References